libgdx/libgdx.github.io/_posts/2021/2021-06-05-colorful-gdx.md

 String syntax, if you want.

 It doesn't feel right to start a showcase for a very visual library without some eye candy, so here's a visualization of different color spaces and their different shapes.
-It's here because it looks cool; in practice you don't need to know about this.
+It's here because it looks cool and was made with this library; in practice you don't need to know about this.

 ![](/assets/images/posts/2021-06-05/color_solids.png)